-In terms of music, however, there was no show on the loaded lineup of 90s Nickelodeon programming which had as strong of influence in turning a new generation of future music fans on to the colorful world of jazz like the smooth original score as heard in every episode of Hey Arnold!
+In terms of music, however, there was no show on the loaded lineup of 90s Nickelodeon programming that had as strong of influence in turning a new generation of future music fans on to the colorful world of jazz like the smooth and exploratory original score as heard in every episode of Hey Arnold!

-The person behind the show’s musical direction was composer Jim Lang, a former touring member of R&B vocal group the Pointer Sisters and Todd Rundgren collaborator.
-Lang’s efforts throughout the series undoubtedly set the framework for the smooth flow of each episode, which began with the lively spirit of the show’s recognizable theme song.
-The horn-filled, Bebop-inspired instrumental launched viewers into the quirky and fun world of the show and set the tone each week as to what viewers might experience with the animated exploration of city life.
+The person behind the show’s musical direction was composer Jim Lang, a past Todd Rundgren collaborator and former touring member of R&B vocal group the Pointer Sisters.
+Lang’s compositions throughout the series undoubtedly set the framework for the smooth flow of each episode, which began with the lively spirit of the show’s memorable theme song.
+The horn-filled, Bebop-inspired instrumental launched viewers into the quirky and fun universe of the show and set the tone each week as to what viewers might experience with the animated exploration of pre-teen city life.

 Hey Arnold!
 [Official Theme Song]